-This lovely stretch of sand is private and picturesque.
-Often used for filming (you might recognize it in everything from Planet of the Apes to Iron Man), the large cliffs provide a stunning backdrop for your family’s beach day.
+Located on the southern portion of Point Dume Beach in Malibu, this lovely stretch of sand is both private and picturesque.
+While you might recognize it as a backdrop in Iron Man, the large cliffs provide a stunning backdrop for your family’s beach day.
 Hike up the Point Dume path and you may catch a glimpse of body surfing dolphins or climbers repelling the rocky cliff.

 Tip for little swimmers: This north-facing beach’s surf breaks shallow and close to shore so make sure to keep an extra eye on beginning swimmers at the water’s edge.